The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

 As a statistical measure, the probability

-states that there is no peak $P_{k}$ larger than a reference value $P_{0}$ of the best fit.
+states that there is no PSD peak $P_{k}$ larger than a reference value $P_{0}$ of the best fit.
 From here the statistical significance of a single frequency $\omega_{k}$ can be deduced as the so called false alarm probability (FAP) with

 where $M$ denotes the number of independent (fundamental) frequencies present in the signal.
 The discussion about this degree of freedom is very diverse in literature and is discussed for instance by \citet{vanderplas2017understanding}.
-The first approach would be Shannon's sampling theorem as the pragmatic and conservative approach.
-It would state that the number of independent frequencies is $M\approx N/2$.
+The first approach is Shannon's sampling theorem as a pragmatic and conservative access to this topic.
+It states that the number of independent frequencies is $M\approx N/2$.
 At the same moment a band limited signal is required which is sampled with twice the maximum signal frequency $f_{\mathrm{s}}\geq2\max(f)$.
 It follows that signal frequencies above $f_{\mathrm{s}}/2$ become visible as an alias in the lower frequency domain.
 In this aspect randomly sampled data may behave different.
 For randomly sampled data the conservative approach defines an average sampling rate $\overline{f_{s}}=N/T$ which will lead to $M\approx T\overline{f_{s}}/2$ as a lower limit.
 The parameter $T$ scales the total sampling (e.\,g. time) range interval in one dimension.
 However, the question about the possible maximum frequency which can be detected in randomly sampled data, still remains.
 If we assume sampling points originating from a regular grid, but with randomly distributed missing values, then $f_{s}\approx\min(\Delta t)^{-1}$ relates to the minimal distance between two neighboring points as upper limit of $f_{\mathrm{s}}$.
 Data in such a grid is taken at $t_{i}=t_{1}+n_{i}p$ instances, where $p$ is a kind of a common divisor, refer to \citet{eyer1999variable} and $n_{i}$ is a non complete set of values to reach every location.
-Given $n_{i}\in\mathbb{N}^{+}$ we will find that the effective maximum frequency verifies $f_{s}>\overline{f_{s}}$ .
+Given $n_{i}\in\mathbb{N}^{+}$ we will find that the effective maximum frequency fulfills $f_{s}>\overline{f_{s}}$ .
 Care must be taken with this assumption, because it could lead to undesired large values of $f_{s}$ and therefore wrong estimations of $M$.

 \citet{horne1986aprescription} carried out an extensive study about the number of independent frequencies (and the maximum detectable frequency).
 They found an empirical approximation